“Power shapes what a person does, influence shapes who they become“. Erwin McManus

 Who else was I hoping they would mirror?
 They were born onto this earth because I chose to bear them, because I wanted children.
 Who else should lead them, guide them, parent them?
 I didn’t have them to turn them over to the someone else to parent.

-Having said that, my children aren’t mentored and taught just by me.
-There are loads of people in their family and their community that shape who they are becoming.
-Youth pastors, piano teachers, choir directors, family friends and grandparents.
+Having said that, it’s a misnomer to suggest my children are mentored just by me.
+There are loads of people in their family and their community that shape who they are becoming: youth leaders, dance teachers, choir directors, friends, and family.

 Suggest that they are picking up too many of my bad habits?
-Yup, that would be right too.
-And when I see something negative reflecting back at me, I consider if there is something I need to look at more closely.
+Frickin, yup (that might be me).
+But when I see something negative reflecting back at me, I consider if there is something inward I need to look at.
+Self-examination has been my constant companion as I parent my children.
 Sometimes it’s them, not me.
 They are separate people in fact.
-But self-examination has been my constant companion as I parent my children so closely.

 3. Socialization and social opportunity aren’t the same things.

 Socialization opportunities also abound, and is an ongoing effort.
 Teaching kindness, patience, consideration, a sharing spirit–these get taught every single day.
-My children have siblings.
-As you likely know, constant opportunities abound.
+My children have siblings; therefore, constant opportunities abound.

-They learn to be confident partly because I exude it.
-But I think mostly because they get listened to, looked in the eye, spent time with in a slow, organic way: in other words, they know they’re important because they are important in our lives.
+They learn to be confident partly because I am also confident.
+But I think mostly because they are listened to, looked in the eye, spent time with in a slow, organic way: in other words, they know they’re important because they are important in our lives.

 4. What you see isn’t what you get.